puppetlabs/puppet-instruqt-tracks/pe601-lab-1-0-run-a-built-in-task/01-run-a-built-in-task/assignment.md

     ```
     puppet task run facts --nodes <winagent>
     ```
-1. Scroll through the output and observe the returned facts from your Windows node, including IP address, OS, and kernel.
+1. Scroll through the output and observe the returned facts from your Windows node, including IP address, OS, kernel, and uptime.
+Note that the uptime is changed by the reboot.

 ✔️ **Result:** Congratulations!
 You ran a task from the command line to reboot and return facts about the Windows node.
 Continue below to learn how to run a task from the PE console.